shaojiawei07/shaojiawei07.github.io/_pages/about.md

 Kindly mark the subject with _[the topic you are interested in]_.
 More details are available [here](https://mp.weixin.qq.com/s/w9taJWYHoBJZZ228BJQZUQ).

+TeleAI.HR@ChinaTelecom.cn and CC me on the email.

 -->

-If you are interested in joining TeleAI, please send your CV to TeleAI.HR@ChinaTelecom.cn and CC me on the email.
+If you are interested in joining TeleAI, please send your CV to shaojw2@chinatelecom.cn and jiawei.shao@connect.ust.hk.